 But...Australia is changing

-In Australia, most state governments are moving to reduce plastic litter through the introduction of Container Deposit Schemes and bans on plastic bags.
+In Australia, most state governments are moving to reduce plastic litter through the introduction of Container Deposit Schemes and bans on plastic bags and other single-use items.
 These measures have been shown to dramatically reduce plastic litter and are recognised as good first steps in addressing plastic pollution of our environment.

 Many individuals and businesses have become aware of the plastic pollution problem and are changing practices.
 However, we need whole communities taking control of their plastic footprint, with a focus on long lasting solutions.